theobald-software/kb.theobald-software.github.io/content/_yunio/integrating-a-yunio-service-with-alteryx.md

 This article shows how to integrate a yunIO service with Alteryx.<br>
-Alteryx is a software platform that allows people to to access, cleanse, test, combine, analyze and output data.
+Alteryx is a software platform, which allows accessing, cleansing, testing, combining and analyzing output data.
 For more Information on Alteryx, see [Alteryx Official Website](https://www.alteryx.com/).

 ### Integrating yunIO in Alteryx

-yunIO is the connector that reads and writes data from and to SAP.
+yunIO is the connector, which reads and writes data from and to SAP.
 For more information on yunIO, see [Theobald Software: yunIO](https://theobald-software.com/en/yunio/).

 1. Open or create a new Alteryx workflow.
 2. Add a **Download** tool to your workflow.
-3. In the *Configuration* section of the **Download** tool activate the option **Use Data Connection Manager (DCM)** and click **[Set Up Connection]**.
+3. In the *Configuration* section of the **Download** tool, activate the option **Use Data Connection Manager (DCM)** and click **[Set Up Connection]**.
 The Alteryx Data Connection Manager (DCM) opens.
 ![yunio-download-tool1](/img/contents/yunio/yunio-download-tool1.png){:class="img-responsive"}
 4. Click **[New]** to create a new data source.
 5. Enter a name for the connection.<br>